devChristiaan/tradestatsmaster/README.md

 # Trade Stats Master

-An Excel replace for tracking scalping trades and calculating various statics based on the trades made.
+An Excel replacement for tracking scalping trades and calculating various statics based on performance.

 ## Description

-Trade Stats Master is used to record and analise trading performance by calculating statics about a broad range of metrics in real time.
+Trade Stats Master is used to record and analyse trading performance by calculating statistics about a broad range of metrics in real time.
 Data can be filtered to focus on results for certain data ranges.

 [//]: # (## Getting Started)